Erasure Correction for Noisy Radio Networks: Introduction

-\textbf{Static Protocols } Next we provide simulations for \emph{static} protocols.
-Roughly, static protocols are protocols in which nodes know in which rounds they receive messages.
-In this setting, our simulations achieve a multiplicative $O(\log^3 \Delta \cdot \log \log n \cdot \log \log \log n) = \poly(\log \Delta, \log \log n)$ round overhead \emph{without local progress detection}.
-As we argue in \Cref{sec:static-simulators}, a number of well-known protocols (e.g.\ the optimal broadcast algorithm of \citet{gkasieniec2007faster}) are static.
-What makes this setting particularly difficult is that nodes have no way of knowing what sort of progress their neighbors have made.
-Simulating static protocols therefore isolates the challenge of efficiently sharing information locally in a noisy radio network.
-We overcome this challenge by using a distributed binary search which carefully silences nodes that search over divergent ranges.
-Moreover, we keep the range over which the binary search must search tractable by throttling nodes that make progress too quickly. (\Cref{sec:static-simulators})
+\item \textbf{Non-Adaptive Protocols } Next, we provide simulations for \emph{non-adaptive} protocols.
+Roughly, non-adaptive protocols are protocols in which nodes know a priori the rounds in which they receive messages.
+In this setting, our simulations achieve a multiplicative $ \poly(\log \Delta, \log \log n) = O(\log^3 \Delta \cdot \log \log n \cdot \log \log \log n)$ round overhead \emph{without local progress detection}.
+As we argue in \Cref{sec:static-simulators}, a number of well-known protocols (e.g.\ the optimal broadcast algorithm of \citet{gkasieniec2007faster}) are non-adaptive.
+Notice that in this setting we need not deal with challenge 3 above since nodes can always distinguish a dropped message from a round in which they receive no messages because they know the rounds of the original protocol in which they receive messages.
+In this setting, we leverage non-adaptiveness of protocols to overcome challenge 2.
+In particular, we use a distributed binary search which carefully silences nodes that search over divergent ranges to inform nodes of the minimal virtual round of their neighbors.
+Moreover, we keep the range over which the binary search must search tractable by slowing down nodes that make progress too quickly. (\Cref{sec:static-simulators})

-\textbf{General Protocols } We also give simulations for arbitrary radio network protocols with a multiplicative $O(\Delta \log \Delta)$ overhead.
-The challenge of the general setting is the asymmetric nature of the radio network model: a node $v$ can communicate to its $\Delta$ neighbors in $1$ round, but it takes $\Delta$ rounds until all of $v$'s neighbors can communicate with $v$.
-It is difficult, then, for a node that broadcasted to know with certainty that all of its neighbors received its message.
-For this reason, our simulation involves nodes exchanging messages with all neighbors in every round to preclude the possibility of a dropped message going unnoticed.
-We note that the $O(\Delta)$ difference between this result and our $O(\log \Delta)$ with local progress detection suggests that the primary challenge in simulation is not in recovering information lost to noise but rather in exchanging information regarding how much progress nodes have made. (\Cref{sec:general-simulator})
+\item \textbf{General Protocols } Lastly, we show how to deal with all three challenges at once by giving simulations for arbitrary radio network protocols with a multiplicative $O(\Delta \log^2 \Delta)$ overhead.
+To overcome challenge 3 we have nodes exchange ``tokens'' with all neighbors in every round to preclude the possibility of a dropped message going unnoticed. (\Cref{sec:general-simulator})